Geometric Vases: Faceted Glass Gems

 Unlike the other vases we've mentioned so far, these two have longer, more angular facets that give a sense of elevation similar to gothic spires.
 On the 6" tall geometric crystal gem vase, there are a total of 14 "sides" or facets on this prism.
 The opening and base are shaped like hexagons, while the 12 facets along the sides are pentagon shaped.
 Meanwhile, the tall and majestic 12" crystal gem vase has pentagonal facets deliberately uneven in shape, which further enhances the dynamic, rough uncut gemstone appearance.

 If you feel inspired by these beautiful crystal gem vases, you'll probably love checking out all of our different geometric vases.
 Just click on the link and start exploring!

 We hope you enjoyed our newest post!

-If you like what you see, and you wanna see more, be sure to check us out on Yelp, Facebook, Wedding Wire, Pinterest, and Instagram for more info!
+If you like what you see, and you wanna see more, you can sign up for our Vase Market Newsletter.
+Also be sure to check us out on Yelp, Facebook, Wedding Wire, Gay Weddings, Pinterest, and Instagram for more info!
 You might even stumble upon special offers and coupon codes!

 Vase Market is a wedding vase and home decor wholesaler from City of Industry, California servicing weddings and events throughout the local area, including Los Angeles, Orange County, and San Diego, as well as throughout the United States.
 Vase Market is a professional direct importer that has been part of the Southern California glassware industry since 1998 specializing in high-end glassware.